Why don’t my videos autoplay with sound?

 Example of an Autoplaying Video

 The video below is set to autoplay, and you can try viewing it in different browsers to see how their different policies take effect.
-In Chrome and Safari this video will be muted, but in Firefox it will autoplay with sound.

 TIP: You can hide the volume icon by including the “volume=0” or “background=true” embed code parameters.
 You can learn more about embed code parameters here.